|💰 Is earnest money refundable? 💰

 If the contract is non-contingent and all contingencies were waived, then in almost all instances the earnest money is not refundable if a buyer backs out of the deal.

 Read your purchase contract thoroughly and speak with your realtor if you have questions about local laws.
-If you're looking for a great agent, we recommend our partners at Clever Real Estate.
-Clever offers a free agent-matching service which can connect you with pre-vetted, top-performing local agents who can get you up to 0.5% cash back on home sales over $150,000!
-That's extra money in your pocket after closing to use on whatever you want, just for using a Clever agent.
+If you’re looking for a great agent, we recommend our partners at Clever Real Estate.
+Clever offers a free agent-matching service which can connect you with pre-vetted, top-performing local agents who can get you cash back on home sales over $150,000!
+That’s extra money in your pocket after closing to use on whatever you want, just for using a Clever agent.